 Getting back to combining cut flowers with vegetables, Mason Ziegler says it will give you an organic garden rooted in preventative medicine.
 The mix of companion plants means you’ve created a working ecosystem that never stops trying to overcome a problem.
 For instance, when was the last time you saw squash bugs in a flower garden?
 I grow both, but the squash bugs have always stayed where the feast is: the veggie patch.

 Take advantage of what Mason Ziegler has to teach.
-She has 20 years experience as a professional cut flower grower, and an extended family farmer.
+She has 20 years of experience as a professional cut flower grower and an extended family farmer.
 Prepare for the coming organic season now with a copy of Vegetables Love Flowers: Companion Planting for Beauty and Bounty.
 It’s a well-written and interesting read.
-Available from Amazon.

 A big thanks to Steve from the Quarto Group for sharing a pre-release copy to investigate.
 I’m definitely digging it and looking forward to incorporating some lovely annuals in this summer’s garden.

 Featured image courtesy of Fresh Cut KY.